Counties of Northern Ireland: Government and modern usage

 The counties were also used as the administrative unit of local government introduced in Ireland under the 1898 Local Government Act along with county boroughs.
 In regards to Northern Ireland the cities of Belfast and Londonderry became county boroughs.
 The administrative counties and county boroughs were abolished as local government areas in Northern Ireland in 1972 and replaced with twenty-six unitary councils, many of which cross county boundaries.

 The six administrative counties and two county boroughs remain in use for some purposes, including car number plates.
 The six counties were also used as postal counties by the Royal Mail for sorting purposes until their abolition in 1996.
 Outside government, the counties are used for cultural purposes, for example in the Gaelic Athletic Association.

 Lieutenancy areas

-Like the rest of the United Kingdom, Northern Ireland is divided into lieutenancy areas (see map on right).
-These are areas that have an appointed Lord Lieutenant—the representative of the British monarch.
-Northern Ireland has eight lieutenancy areas: The counties of Antrim, Armagh, Down, Fermanagh, Londonderry, and Tyrone; and the cities of Londonderry, and Belfast.
-These are contiguous with the six administrative counties and two county boroughs, established by the 1898 Local Government Act.
+Like the rest of the United Kingdom, Northern Ireland is divided into lieutenancy areas.
+These are areas that have an appointed Lord Lieutenant, who acts as the representative of the British monarch.
+Northern Ireland has eight lieutenancy areas, which are defined as the areas of the six counties and two county boroughs with the boundaries they had for local government purposes immediately prior to the local government reforms of 1973.